vperpl/sex-ploits/README.md

 **Name Exploit** - Hard to explain, basicaly you don't name yourself, if u bot accounts, you can just use this method to get lvl 30 then sell it so client can namechange for free: https://tr.op.gg/summoner/userName=d201daec-9524-4864-98af-1296b7b2912b Still works - 21.12.2020<br>
 **Missions/Pass Exploit** - Bored to farm tokens? no problem! spam TFT Tutorial lobby, it counts towards total games. you can surrender in 2-1 so basicaly 4 minutes games = all missions done<br>
 **Ranked Exploit** - Ye this shit works again XD you just need ***** censored on request.
 Lets you play rankeds with your friends (5vs5 custom) and you gain/loose LP XDDD well played riot  - tested on 21.12.2020 || Selling this 200€ dm on dc.<br>
+**Crash Anyone** - Make someone suffer - disable his client, won't be able to play shit as long as you want.<br>

 <h2>**Patched**</h2><br>